mach-composer/mach-composer-cli/docs/src/topics/development/environment.md

 ### On Visual Studio Code

-Register the MACH Composer schema per project by adding a .vscode/settings.json with the following configuration:
+Register the MACH composer schema per project by adding a .vscode/settings.json with the following configuration:
 ```json
 {